Indigenous Applicants

 Application Process

-For this pathway, we will consider Indigenous applicants with a sub-GPA (as calculated by ORPAS) of 3.4 or higher.
+For this pathway, we will consider Indigenous applicants with an Academic record that may not yet reflect the student’s full potential such as 3.4 GPA as determined by the Ontario Rehabilitation Sciences Programs (ORPAS).
 Applicants must self-identify as Indigenous on the online ORPAS application and complete all application components.

-In Summer 2025, Western University implemented a policy and associated procedure to verify declarations of Indigenous citizenship and membership for designated or preferred opportunities for Indigenous students.
-If you self-identify as Indigenous and want to be considered for a designated seat, you must submit a declaration of Indigenous citizenship or membership and upload the requisite documentation using the Student Declaration of Indigenous Citizenship or Membership Form.
-Completion of this form is required by February 27, 2026.
+In Summer 2025, Western University implemented a policy to Affirm declarations of Indigenous citizenship and membership, MAPP 5.8.
+Individuals wishing to access opportunities reserved for Indigenous peoples are required to have your Indigenous citizenship or membership affirmed.
+Click here to access and complete the requisite Student Declaration of Indigenous Citizenship or Membership Form.
+Completion of this form is required on or before February 26, 2027.

 Please note, self-identifying or applying for a designated seat does not remove your application from the general applicant pool.